lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/TEACHERS.md

 - **Disclaimer** It's important to make this disclaimer to the class, otherwise some students will feel depressed :) They won't have to use the `yield` keyword every day in their ruby career.
 We mention it to make them understand the inner mechanics.
 However, they will have to **use** a lot of methods using blocks (like iterators) so they should get used to the `{}` and `do..end` syntaxes.

 To explain the `yield` keyword a good example is better than long speeches.
-When coding this example, start with a simple block without argument, then add it 1, then 2 arguments to go step by step.
-Here are some example you can pick.
+When coding this example, start with a simple block without argument, then add one block argument.
+Finally mix method argument with block argument.
+Every time, follow the flow of the program with them and replace chunks of code by their value.

 **A timer**